ServontiusT/UMN_Project1/README.md

 ---

-Determine the seasonality for each metro area by reading in the Inventory CVS's for each Metro Area
+Determine the seasonality for each metro area by reading in the Inventory CSV's for each Metro Area

 ```python
 # Set the path for the csv files